Modeselektor: History

-Modeselektor is a favourite group of Thom Yorke (frontman of Radiohead), who has recommended their albums in interviews and included the song "Silikon" (from their 2005 LP Hello Mom! and featuring vocalist Sasha Perera) in a publicly available iTunes playlist.
-Moderat (the collaboration between Modeselektor and Apparat) has also supported Radiohead on the band's concerts in Poznań, Poland and Prague, Czech Republic, in August 2009.

-The follow-up to Hello Mom! was Happy Birthday!, which was released in 2007 with Paul St. Hilaire, TTC, Puppetmastaz, Thom Yorke and Maxïmo Park as guest vocalists.
+Their first album, Hello Mom!
+(2005), was followed by Happy Birthday!
+(2007), with Yorke, Paul St. Hilaire, TTC, Puppetmastaz and Maxïmo Park as guest vocalists.
 Other collaborators included Otto von Schirach, Siriusmo, and Apparat.
 In an interview that same year, the group said regarding their sound: "Happy metal, hard rap, country-ambient, Russian crunk.
-We don’t like it if people tag us as being a certain style or school or scene or whatever.
-We don’t really care about all that."
+We don't like it if people tag us as being a certain style or school or scene or whatever.
+We don't really care about all that."

-In March 2009, they released an album with Apparat under the name Moderat.
-They have collaborated previously on an EP named Auf Kosten der Gesundheit which was released as a limited 12" on BPitch Control in 2002.

 Modeselektor also appeared as the main characters in Amy Grill's 2009 electronic music documentary, Speaking in Code.
 Modeselektor are said to be good friends with Siriusmo, and regularly remix and promote his material.

-In September 2011 Modeselektor released their third LP, Monkeytown, in which various artists including Thom Yorke collaborated on.
+In September 2011, Modeselektor released their third LP, Monkeytown, featuring contributions from artists including Yorke.

-In August 2013, Modeselektor released their second album in collaboration with Apparat under the name Moderat, entitled II.

 In 2013, Modeselektor's label Monkeytown Records and Telekom Electronic Beats produced the documentary "We Are Modeselektor".

-In March 2016, Modeselektor released their third album in collaboration with Apparat under the name Moderat, entitled III.

 In April 2021, Modeselektor released their fourth LP, Extended.
 In February 2022, a book on Modeselektor's album Happy Birthday! was published by Sean Nye for the 33 1/3 Europe series.

-In May 2022, Modeselektor released their fourth album in collaboration with Apparat under the name Moderat, entitled More D4ta.

 Monkeytown Records

-Monkeytown Records is a Berlin-based electronic music record label, owned by Sebastian Szary and Gernot Bronsert of Modeselektor.
-The label has released music by Moderat, Modeselektor, WK7, Mouse on Mars, Otto von Schirach, Siriusmo, and Funkstörung, among others.
+Monkeytown Records is a Berlin-based electronic music record label, owned by Modeselektor.
+The label has released music by Modeselektor, Moderat, WK7, Mouse on Mars, Otto von Schirach, Siriusmo, and Funkstörung, among others.